pytorch/serve/examples/pt2/torch_compile_openvino/README.md

 ```

 Once the `yaml` file is updated, create the model-archive, start TorchServe and run inference using the steps shown above.
 `torch.compile` needs a few inferences to warmup.
-Once warmed up, we see the following
+Once warmed up, you can observe better performance.

 ### Conclusion